ViniciosLugli/todo-list-example/README.md

 ### Components

--   `main.rs`: Sets up the TCP server and handles incoming connections.
+-   `main.rs`: Initializes the TCP server and handles incoming connections.
 -   `server.rs`: Defines the `Server` struct and methods for request handling.
--   `task.rs`: Defines the `Task` and `PublicUser` structures.
+-   `task.rs`: Manages the `Task` and `PublicUser` structures.
--   `user.rs`: Defines the `User` structure with methods for password hashing and authentication.
+-   `user.rs`: Manages the `User` structure, including password hashing and authentication.
 -   `response.rs`: Utility for constructing HTTP responses.

 ### Libraries